stephenmcd/mezzanine/docs/settings.rst

 ``COMMENTS_NUM_LATEST``
 -----------------------

-Number of latest comments to show in the admin dashboard.
+Number of latest comments shown in the admin dashboard.

 Default: ``5``